Skip to content

 • retriever.search_text_batch(...) for repeated query traffic

-Choose this when your application inputs are raw text and you do not want to manage encoder and store objects separately.
+Choose this when your application inputs are plain text and you do not want to manage encoder and store objects separately.

 Use the low-level exact search surface: